 The declaration of the COVID-19 virus as a national disaster has created some anxiety.
 Unfortunately, this also led to the spreading of rumours relating to either decisions made by the State or the status of the virus.
 There were also some scams that made the rounds where the public were misinformed on certain procedures that must be followed.

 On 18 March 2020, the President enacted a specific set of Regulations under the Disaster Management Act 57 of 2002 that provides for certain criminal offences regarding the National State of Disaster, such as the following:

-- A person is guilty of a criminal offence if s/he fail to comply with any of the bans/prohibitions, such as to not have more than 100 people gather or to not have more than 50 people at a premises where alcohol is sold and consumer.
+- A person is guilty of a criminal offence if s/he fail to comply with any of the bans/prohibitions, such as to not have a gathering during the lockdown and only leave their homes in the circumstances that are provided for.

 - A person is also guilty of a criminal offence if s/he publishes a statement in any form (including social media) with the intention to mislead others regarding the COVID-19 virus, the infection status of a person or any measures taken by the State.

 - It is important to note that if a person knows that s/he has contracted the COVID-19 virus and intentionally exposes someone else to the virus, might be criminally charged for assault, attempted murder or even murder.

 If anyone is found to be guilty of committing these criminal offences, s/he will be liable to fine or imprisonment not exceeding six months or both.